-We detected 1,158 customers using Loops.so and 52 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (33%) and the most common company size is 2-10 employees (59%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We detected 1,327 companies using Loops.so and 74 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (33%) and the most common company size is 2-10 employees (55%).
+We find new customers by monitoring new entries and modifications to company DNS records.

 🔧 What other technologies do Loops.so customers also use?